 If you are considering booking any overseas travel, make sure any booking is fully refundable just in case travel restrictions are extended.
 Book direct with airlines or in person with a travel agent, avoid online travel agencies as customer service for them can be impossible to deal with in case of any issues.

-And be aware that insurance is highly, highly unlikely to cover you for anything related to coronavirus, unless you purchase a Cancel For Any Reason policy.
+And be aware that insurance is highly, highly unlikely to cover you for anything related to coronavirus (including cancellation or healthcare), unless you purchase a Cancel For Any Reason policy.

 28. Plant a veggie garden